Continual Learning with Strong Experience Replay: Introduction

-In order to further reduce forgetting, recent approaches extend ER with various techniques.
+In order to further reduce the number of samples stored in the memory buffer and further mitigate forgetting, recent CL methods~\cite{NIPS2020_Buzzega, ICLR2022_AraniSZ, AAAI2023_Sarfraz} extend ER with different strategies.
 For example, MIR~\cite{NIPS2019_Aljundi} retrieves interfered samples stored in the memory buffer instead of random sampling.
 MER~\cite{ICLR2019_Riemer} combines experience replay with meta-learning to maximize transfer and minimize interference based on future gradients.
-DER++~\cite{NIPS2020_Buzzega} mixes rehearsal with knowledge distillation.
-LVT~\cite{CVPR2022_Wang_vit} designs a transformer-based CL framework with a confidence-aware memory update strategy.
-However, these methods mainly focus on retaining past experiences of the old model from the data stored in the limited memory buffer, and future experiences of the old model on the current training data are seldom explored (notice that current training data has a very low chance to be sampled to the memory, see reservoir sampling~\cite{TOMS1985_Vitter}).
-As a result, less knowledge would be preserved when a few previous samples are available.
+DRI~\cite{AAAI2022_Wang} produces imaginary data and leverages knowledge distillation~\cite{Arxiv2015_Hinton} for retrieving past experiences in a balanced manner.
+Additionally, to prevent drastic model changes, rehearsal-based methods often incorporate a consistency loss for the model training.
+DER++~\cite{NIPS2020_Buzzega} mixes rehearsal with knowledge distillation in the memory buffer.
+CLS-ER~\cite{ICLR2022_AraniSZ} adopts a dual-memory method to maintain short-term and long-term semantic memories, and it also incorporates a consistency loss to prevent drastic model changes.
+TAMiL~\cite{ICLR2023_Bhat} entails both experience rehearsal and self-regulated scalable neurogenesis to further mitigate catastrophic forgetting.
+However, these methods suffer from the risk of overfitting the memory buffer when a few previous samples are available~\cite{ICCV2021_Verwimp}, leading to forgetting.

-In this work, we propose a Strong Experience Replay (SER) method that extends ER by distilling both past and future experiences.
-Different from ER which memorizes the ground truth labels of previous samples only, we additionally seek consistent predictions between the new model and the old one.
-Ideally, when an updated model has the same output logits as its original ones, the acquired knowledge can be regarded as well preserved.
-However, due to new classes needing to be recognized in class-incremental scenarios, this goal cannot be achieved in practice.
-Therefore, we expect that the outputs of a trained model can approximate its original ones when learning new tasks by using a regularization strategy as the ones in the regularization-based CL methods~\cite{TPAMI2017_Li}.
+In this work, we propose a Strong Experience Replay (SER) method that extends ER with two consistency losses.
+Besides memorizing the label of previous data, we seek consistent prediction distributions between the new model and the old one.
+Ideally, when a new model has the same output logits as its original ones, the acquired knowledge can be regarded as well preserved.
+However, due to the samples of new classes being unseen to the old model, this goal cannot be achieved in practice.
+Instead, we expect the output logits of an updated model can approximate its original ones by using a consistency loss.
+Different from previous methods~\cite{NIPS2020_Buzzega, CVPR2022_Wang_vit, ICLR2022_AraniSZ} that seek consistency on the data stored in a limited memory buffer only, we additionally seek consistent predictions on the current training data, improving the model generalization on previous tasks and further reducing forgetting.